Wowe-Peanut/Snail/README.md

 ### Other things to look into:
+- From the CS450 Lab 6 guide: continuously editing and copying the positions of the vertecies to the shape buffers can be expensive.
+So look into Eigen::Map so that we we write directly into the opengl buffer when making changes to the mesh
 - **Important**: the rendering side should be separable from the simulation side.
 I want to be able to run this on GRACE/FASTER later on and be able to save the positions each time step.
 But if it's too grappled with the OpenGL shit that could be difficult.
 However, I still want to have real-time rendering so it should be configurable to do that.
 Maybe abrstract the OpenGL stuff away into a 'Renderer' class in which we just pass the triangle states each iteration.
 Then it could also a 'replay' and 'save video' mode by passing a list of states.
 - Normal Interpolation: how to smooth normals when the mesh is deformed
 - Reading about alternative LA libraries if eigen doesn't have a good scipy.spsolve counterpart